burtonator/pdf-annotation-exporter/README.md

 - use the PDF.js API ourselves.
 Don't rely on the demo PDF.js

+- compute the scale ourselves

+- take screenshots at 400% so the font resolution is high

 # What I need help on?

 - Is there a reliable way to extract the HTML with all the formatting for the PDF